lbelrose/stock-app/README.md

 # TradeMind

-A real-time stock tracking application for the Nasdaq and CAC40 Stock Exchanges, with a focus on AI-driven analysis and alerts.
-This application uses Angular 19, Python, and yfinance.
+A real-time stock tracking application for the Nasdaq and CAC40 Stock Exchanges, featuring AI-driven trend analysis.
+This application is built with Angular 21, Python Flask, and yfinance.

-## Features
+## Key Features

-- Real-time stock quotes from Nasdaq and CAC40
+- **Market Data:** Real-time stock quotes from both Nasdaq and CAC40 exchanges.
-- Interactive stock charts with multiple timeframes
-- Stock search functionality
-- Watchlist management
-- Technical indicators (RSI, MACD)
-- Responsive design for all devices

-## Future Features

-- AI-powered analysis of stock data
-- Real-time buy/sell opportunity alerts
+- **AI-Powered Analysis:** Predicts stock trends (up/down) using a Machine Learning model trained on technical indicators.
+- **Interactive Charts:** Visualize historical data across multiple timeframes (1D, 7D, 1M, 1Y) and intervals (1m, 5m, 15m, 30m, 1h).
+- **Watchlist Management:** Keep track of your favorite stocks.
+- **Stock Search:** Easily find any stock from the available markets.
+- **Responsive Design:** Fully functional on both desktop and mobile devices.

 ## Prerequisites